 You will hear claims that the Hebrew Matthew we have today is not the same as what they had or is unreliable.
 This may be true, but it does not mean these texts are not useful in preserving some original readings that are lost from the Greek texts.
 I encourage each to research the newest evidence coming to light himself and decide for himself rather than simply assume classic majority scholarly view on this subject is the right view.

-One day when I was reading an obscure Bible that did leverage the Semitic NT sources, I came across the passage in question and was shocked at what I read:
+One day when I was reading an obscure Bible that did leverage the Hebrew and Aramaic NT sources, I came across the passage in question and was shocked at what I read:

 Matthew 24:7 (HRV)—For nation will rise up against nation, and kingdom against kingdom.
 There will be famines, and earthquakes in every place.

-[Note: you can read the entire Matthew Hebrew online for free in this Schonfield translation]
+[Note: you can read the entire Matthew Hebrew online for free in this Schonfield translation (page 85)]

 I had not forgotten my problems with this passage.
 This Bible said not “various places” but “every place.”
-Now that's a detail about the earthquakes that is significant and makes perfect sense in context.
+That's a modifier to "earthquakes" that is significant and makes perfect sense in context.

 What if an event came whereby there was a great earthquake over the entire earth?
-Imagine the Haiti, Chile and China earthquakes of 2010 happening in every city at the same time?
+Imagine a major earthquake happening in every city and place on earth at the same time?
 It would be devastating!

-Now what would follow everywhere as well?
-We always see shortages and epidemic deaths from even simple preventable illnesses in a city struck by a serious earthquake.
-Their infrastructure and organization is smashed.
+Now what would follow such devastation?
+Food and water shortages and sickness always follow in a city struck by a major earthquake.
+The infrastructure and organization needed to deliver food and care is smashed.
 What keeps them from erupting into serious famine and plague is all the aid streaming in from the world.
-However, a global earthquake happening in every city at the same time would flip the ratio upside down of those hurt to those who can help.
+However, a global earthquake hitting every city at the same time would flip upside down the ratio of those needing help to those able to provide help.
 Global famine and disease would surely follow.

-We have such a scenario depicted in another prophetic passage of the Bible which parallels the start of the Olivet Discourse.
+It may sound impossible, but such a global earthquake scenario depicted in another prophetic passage of the Bible which parallels the start of the Olivet Discourse.
 I'm referring to the seven seals of Revelation.